Founder Paul Hardy reflects on FRLT's roots

 FRLT in 2021

-We're completing our 20th anniversary year, and because of the tremendous support of our community and conservation partners, we have conserved over 62,000 acres of special lands and waters.
+We're celebrating 21 years of land conservation, and because of the tremendous support of our community and partners, we've conserved over 63,000 acres of special lands and waters in the Feather River region.
 With your help, we will conserve 120,000 acres of globally unique wetlands, headwaters, and wildlife habitats over the next few years.

 Protect what you love